Becoming a GP Educational Supervisor/Trainer

 The Patch Office will then arrange for an approval visit to the GP practice of the prospective educational supervisor and they will be required to complete the TA1 application form.
 The application is then considered by the Primary Care School Board.

-Once the new educational supervisor has been approved their first Doctor in Training can be allocated to the Practice.
+Once the new supervisor has been approved their first Resident Doctor can be allocated to the Practice.

 The Patch Office will arrange for an approval visit to the practice after completion of the Prospective Trainer’s course.
 This is usually a discussion in person/virtually with a team which is made up of a lead visitor (usually the Patch AD), a lay representative, a local educational supervisor, and their doctor in training.
 The report will be considered by the Primary Care School Board (PSCB) who meet in June and December each year and will send formal confirmation of approval.